What are Neutrophilic Granulocytes?

 Low neutrophil counts: what does it mean?

-A low neutrophil count, known as neutropenia, means your "first line of defense" is currently thin.
-This can leave you more vulnerable to opportunistic infections.
+A low neutrophil count, known as neutropenia, means your immediate immune response capacity is reduced, which can leave you more vulnerable to infections.

 Common reasons for low levels include:

-Nutritional gaps: A lack of Vitamin B12, folate, or copper can slow the "assembly line" in your bone marrow.
+• Nutritional gaps: A lack of vitamin B12, folate, or copper can slow the production in your bone marrow.

 If your levels are low, it is essential to prioritize hygiene and recovery to give your bone marrow time to replenish its forces.